 Vouchers can be purchased directly from the retailer and it may be possible to order in bulk through the retailer’s corporate division.
 In some instances you may be able to negotiate a discount for bulk buying vouchers from the retailer.

 The cash value of the vouchers is £3.90 per child, per day and, at this stage, we recommend that vouchers are issued on a weekly basis (5 day week in line with current free school meal provision).
-Local authorities will be able to claim back the cost of vouchers or gift cards purchased on behalf of their schools from the Welsh Government.
+Local authorities will be able to claim back the additional cost of vouchers or gift cards purchased on behalf of their schools from the Welsh Government.

 Delivery of food items to the families of pupils in receipt of free school meals

-You may choose to collaborate with local businesses and third sector organisations to provide and deliver food parcels or “grab and go” options for children who receive free school meals.
+You may choose to collaborate with local businesses and third sector organisations to provide and deliver food parcels for children who receive free school meals.
 If this option is chosen care needs to be taken to ensure that appropriate social distancing measures are still kept in place and families are consulted.
 This might be a helpful option for those families who, for whatever reason, are unable to access food supplies, perhaps because of isolation due to the virus or if they do not have a local supermarket they can access.
 It is therefore recommended this option is considered only if families indicate they are content with deliveries.

 Food parcels could include ingredients, recipes and storage advice.
 They can also be packed to last for a few weeks with longer life items.

 This could be done by a local organisation, such as a charity, who would coordinate requests for support.